Your pet wants you to read our newsletter. (Then give them a treat.)

 Adopting a puppy is often the first taste many people get of what it feels like to become a legit parent.
 You may experience a sharp, sudden urge to set your pup up for a lifetime of excellence — spending untold hours scouring pages of chew toy and dog walker reviews, and (heaven help us all) puppy Reddit.
 But there’s one thing you can do for your puppy that will truly influence the kind of dog they become: puppy classes.

-You might be under the impression that puppy classes are about teaching your pup basic commands, but their goals are actually simpler — and arguably more important.
+You might be under the impression that a puppy class is about teaching your pup basic commands, but its goal is actually simpler — and arguably more important.
+It might be more apt to call these courses dog socialization classes.
 “A puppy class is mainly for socialization,” says Lauren Novack, a dog behavior consultant at Behavior Vets in NYC.
 Not to stress you out, but “dogs have a very short socialization period and what happens during this time will set the tone for how they see and interact with the world around them.
 That window usually closes for puppies at around 12 to 14 weeks of age.”
-It starts much earlier than that…
+It starts much earlier than that.

 How important is puppy socialization?

-What you should look for in a puppy class.
+What you should I look for in a puppy class?

-It’s helpful to get the guidance of a certified trainer if this is your first time socializing a puppy, or even if it’s just your first time socializing a puppy with a unique temperament — like if they’re shyer or mouthier than your previous pets.
+It’s helpful to get the guidance of a certified trainer if this is your first time attempting to socialize a dog, or even if it’s just your first time socializing a puppy with a unique temperament — like if they’re shyer or mouthier than your previous pets.
 But if an in-person puppy class isn’t in the cards, Novack recommends finding an online training course to give you a solid foundation.
-(Behavior Vets has a free webinar available on their site.)

 “Letting your puppy participate in the decision-making is key,” Novack explains.
 So is understanding that socialization continues even after your formal sessions are over.
 The skills you learn in puppy class should be applied to every interaction your pup has with new stimuli.
 “Socialization is happening 24/7.”